karmab/kcli/doc/index.rst

 =========

 You can also use kvirt library directly, without the client or to embed it into your own application.

-Here’s a sample
+Here’s a sample:

 ::